Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 2. A second step is to compute $m_y \dot 2^{−(e_x−e_y)}$ by right shifting $m_y$ by $e_x−e_y$
 digit positions (this step is sometimes called *significand alignment*).
 The exponent result $e_r$ is tentatively set to $e_x$.
+3. In case of effectice substraction, one of the significantds is possibly complemented using **1's complement** (the increment required for complete negation is injected as an additional carry).
 3. The result significand is computed as $m_r = m_x + ( −1)^{s_z} · m_y · 2^{−(e_x−e_y)}$:
 either an addition or a subtraction is performed, depending on the signs
 $s_x$ and $s_y$.
 Then if $m_r$ is negative, it is negated.
 This (along with the signs